MENU

 Dr Verdu is professor of the Division of Gastroenterology and associate director of the Farncombe Family Digestive Health Research Institute (FFDHRI), Department of Medicine.
 Also director of Axenic Gnotobiotic Unit, McMaster University and research chair, tier 1 in microbial therapeutics and nutrition in gastroenterology, Canada.
 Her work is focused on gut bacteria and their effect on gut function and inflammation.
 Dr Verdu has developed a program to investigate host microbial and dietary interactions in celiac disease and IBD.
 Her research aims at deciphering commensal and opportunistic pathogen metabolism of gluten and other dietary proteins and how that process affects their inflammatory capacity in the host.

-In general, these Members will serve a term of two to four years.
-They will be elected by the General Assembly for a two year term and can be re-elected for one further two year term.
+The Board members are elected at the General Assembly for a two year term and can be re-elected for one further two year term.